 An emotional wellbeing program is a set of attitudes and practices focused on emotional wellbeing, which has been defined as “A positive sense of wellbeing which enables an individual to be able to function in society and meet the demands of everyday life; people in good mental health have the ability to recover effectively from illness, change or misfortune.”
 (Mental Health Foundation).
 An emotional wellbeing program reflects the intention of an organization or institution to support optimal personal and interpersonal functioning for all members of its community.
 At Friends Center, our Emotional Wellbeing Program is led by a clinical licensed social worker in partnership with a co-coordinator with an MS in human services.
 Working together with staff and teachers, the coordinators help facilitate awareness and response to the effects of adverse childhood experiences on children, as well as the residual effects of individual and cultural trauma on adults in the community.
 Specific aspects of our program include teaching social/emotional intelligence, social problem-solving, nonviolent communication, and strength-based strategies for addressing challenges.

 At Friends Center, 88% of our families pay on a sliding-scale, with tuition adjusted based on annual gross income and family size.
-Tuition for the 2018-2019 year is $22,000 per year for the Infant/Toddler program and $16,995 per year for the Preschool program.
+Currently, tuition is $22,000 per year for the Infant/Toddler program and $16,995 per year for the Preschool program.
 Friends Center is committed to ensuring that our program is financially accessible to each family, and numerous funding sources help make that possible, including the School Readiness Program, Care4Kids, New Haven Day Care and generous supporters of our financial aid program.

 At Friends Center, we understand that play is a child’s work.
 We are committed to providing abundant outdoor play and learning time, and ensure that every child goes outside twice a day, everyday, whether rain, shine, snow or wind.
 As long as the weather’s safe (within the State Guidelines for safety), children have hours of opportunity to run, jump, climb, balance, chase, dig, lift, explore and cultivate wonder about the world around them.
 Not only is outdoor play fun, it also helps children develop and keeps them healthy.
 Research indicates that children remain healthier throughout the winter months when they maintain regular time outdoors, where germs are less likely to spread.
 Likewise, moving and playing in an outdoor space, children develop their large muscles, core strength and overall fitness.
 Even fine muscle development progresses as children collect acorns, create sandbox cities, or wield their creativity with paint on our outdoor easels.
 At Friends Center, our outdoor learning spaces are an extension of the classroom environment, and contain similar elements as the indoor spaces, including areas dedicated to quiet reading, blocks and manipulative exploration, scientific inquiry, dramatic play, and big body movement.
 As children freely explore these areas, teachers observe their activities and interests.
 This information guides the development for our emergent curriculum, where learning plans are developed based on the children’s skills and curiosities.